Johnson solid: Modified uniform polyhedra

-The last three operations—augmentation, diminution, and gyration—can be performed multiple times for certain large solids.
+The three operations—augmentation, diminution, and gyration—can be performed multiple times for certain large solids.
 Bi- & Tri- indicate a double and triple operation respectively.
-For example, a bigyrate solid has two rotated cupolae, and a tridiminished solid has three removed pyramids or cupolae.
+For example, a bigyrate solid has two rotated cupolas, and a tridiminished solid has three removed pyramids or cupolas.
 In certain large solids, a distinction is made between solids where altered faces are parallel and solids where altered faces are oblique.
 Para- indicates the former, that the solid in question has altered parallel faces, and meta- the latter, altered oblique faces.
-For example, a parabiaugmented solid has had two parallel faces augmented, and a metabigyrate solid has had two oblique faces gyrated.
+For example, a parabiaugmented solid has had two parallel faces augmented, and a metabigyrate solid has had two oblique cupolas gyrated.

-The last few Johnson solids have names based on certain polygon complexes from which they are assembled.
-These names are defined by Johnson with the following nomenclature: